Existence and uniqueness of solutions to rate independent systems with history variable: Unique solvability for a class of rate-independent systems

 The statements in Corollary \ref{cor} will be useful in a follow-up paper.
-Therein, our main interest will be to derive an optimality system for the control of \eqref{eq:n2} by performing a limit analysis $\e \searrow 0$ in the optimality conditions \cite{aos} associated to the control of the viscous problem \eqref{eq:q1}.
+Therein, our main interest will be to derive an optimality system for the control of \eqref{eq:n2} by performing a limit analysis $\e \searrow 0$ in the optimality conditions \cite{aos} \ro{associated with }the control of the viscous problem \eqref{eq:q1}. {In the finite-dimensional framework with quadratic energy, this technique has been recently employed in \cite{bp}.}

-We note that, adapted to our present setting, the viscous differential inclusion associated to \eqref{eq:n2} reads a.e.\ in $(0,T)$.
-The viscous dissipation potential $R_\epsilon:\lo \times \hon \rightarrow [0,\infty]$ is defined as where $\epsilon>0$ is the viscosity parameter and $R$ is the non-viscous dissipation functional from \eqref{def:r}.
+We note that, adapted to our present setting, the viscous differential inclusion \ro{associated with }\eqref{eq:n2} reads a.e.\ in $(0,T)$.
+The viscous dissipation potential $R_\epsilon:\lo \times \hon \rightarrow [0,\infty]$ is defined as where $\epsilon>0$ is the viscosity parameter and $R$ is the \ro{1-homogeneous} dissipation functional from \eqref{def:r}.

 The uniform Lipschitz continuity with respect to\ the viscosity parameter of the solution map to \eqref{eq:q11} plays in the context of optimal control an essential role, see Remark \ref{rem:fw} below.
-Thanks to Proposition \ref{lem:ess}, we already have the necessary ingredients to provide this key result in the present paper.
+Thanks to Proposition \ref{lem:ess}, we already have the necessary ingredients to provide this key result in the present paper. \ro{Recall that Assumption \ref{assu:exd} provides sufficient conditions for the unique solvability of \eqref{eq:q11} (see the beginning of the proof of Theorem \ref{ex1}).}